Mark Z. Danielewski: House of Leaves

+House of Leaves has been considered an example of the genre of postmodern horror in literature.
+A review of House of Leaves by Jousha Simpson of The Writing Post stated that House of Leaves is a complex postmodern horror novel that is able to successfully use the unreliable narrator trope.
+The cultural impact that House of Leaves has since its release has been the subject of many articles.
+An article titled Liminal Scares: How 'House of Leaves' Has Redefined Modern Horror by Luiz H.C from the horror news site Bloody Disgusting mentions that the concepts are ideas of horror that are used in House of Leaves have gone on to not only inspire other books but also movies, video games, and internet horror stories.
+Games such as Alan Wake and Control, released by game studio Remedy Entertainment, have sequences and concepts that are inspired by House of Leaves with Alan Wake having a sequence that references the novel.
+The most recent example of the impact that House of Leaves has had is the Doom II mod MyHouse.wad.
+Posted to the Doomworld Forums on March 3, 2023, by user Veddge, MyHouse.wad is a mod for Doom II that was posted under guise that it was a tribute map to the creator's friend.
+A review from the gaming journal website PC Gamer titled "Doom creator John Romero finally plays its most mind-blowing mod" by Harvey Randall mentions the video essay by YouTuber PowerPakGames, which not only goes into detail on the mod itself but mentions the references and inspirations that MyHouse.wad makes to House of Leaves.

 Collaboration with Poe

 In 2000, Danielewski toured Borders locations across America with his sister Poe to promote his book and her album Haunted, which has many elements of House of Leaves.
 The album features Danielewski reading from House of Leaves on several tracks, as well as audio recordings that Tad Danielewski left for Mark and Poe, which they found after his death.
 In 2001, a remake of Poe's song "Hey Pretty (Drive-By 2001 Mix)," which featured Danielewski reading from House of Leaves, reached #13 on Billboard's Alternative Chart.
 That summer, Poe and Danielewski spent three months as the opening act for Depeche Mode's 2001 North American tour.
 On this tour, he played Madison Square Garden.
 He also composed the song "A Rose Is a Rose," which Poe sang on the Lounge-a-Palooza compilation album.